World Plants Logo

 Propagation

 Propagation can occur with softwood cuttings and semi-hardwood cuttings.
-For softwood cuttings it is important great care is taken since these cuttings are soft, tender and can dry out easily.
+For softwood cuttings, it is important great care is taken since these cuttings are soft, tender and can dry out easily.
 Cut the plant near the area just above where mature wood has started to form.
 Look for shoots that have a gradation of leaf size and can be snapped easily with little effort.
 Best time to take this type of cutting is May, June, or July.
 Semi-hardwood cuttings require cutting a section where the thickened wood has started to form in its current year.
 This wood normally starts to form during mid July to early autumn.
 Most of the leaves should be full size on this cutting.
-In both cases it is preferred cuttings be taken during the morning and placed within pots with well drained acidic soils and in full or partial sun.
+In both cases, it is preferred cuttings be taken during the morning and placed within pots with well drained acidic soils in full or partial sun.

 Ethnobotanical Uses (Disclaimer)